-If an event occurred, we enter the iteration loop where we loop until the solution of the new states have converged.
+If an event occurred, we enter the iteration loop and the event mode where we loop until the solution of the new states have converged.
 During this iteration we can also retrieve the intermediate values with the normal get methods.
 At this point eInfo contains information about the changes made in the iteration.
 If the state values have changed, they are retrieved.
 If the state references have changed, meaning that the state variables no longer have the same meaning as before by pointing to another set of continuous variables in the model, for example in the case with dynamic state selection, new absolute tolerances are calculated with the new nominal values.
-Finally the model is checked for a new time event.
+Finally the model is checked for a new time event and the continuous time mode is entered again.